prefab-cloud/prefab-cloud-docs-web/docs/explanations/bootstrapping.md

 ## Helpful Logging

 Understanding which config your app is using can take some getting used to.
 To help Prefab has quite a lot of logging.
-You can turn it all on with `log_level.prefab: debug` in your `.prefab.default.config.yaml`.
+You can turn it all on with `log-level.prefab: debug` in your `.prefab.default.config.yaml`.

 Here you can see the: key, value, type, match and source for each config value.
 The source tells us whether we are using a value from a config file or an API value.